t41372/Open-LLM-VTuber/README.md

 `edgeTTS` (online, no API key required)
 - Install the pip package with this command `pip install edge-tts` and turn it on in `conf.yaml`.
-- Sounds pretty good.
+- It sounds pretty good.
 Runs pretty fast.
 - Remember to connect to the internet when using edge tts.

 `AzureTTS` (online, API key required)